 For a unique cultural experience, I highly suggest taking the Yangon Circle Train around the city.
 A ticket costs less than a dollar.
 Food and drink vendors pop peddle their wares on the train, farmers use it to transport crops and livestock, and the locals are certain to be fascinated by your presence on their commute.

-Myanmar’s star attraction, Bagan is a vast expanse of thousands of temples stretching out over kilometers of grassland.
+Myanmar’s temples are its star attraction, and you’ll find the best of the bunch in Bagan, a vast expanse of thousands of temples stretching out over kilometers of grassland.
 These temples represent the remains of the ancient Pagan empire, which dominated the region until it was destroyed by the Mongols.
 Though the rest of Pagan eroded with time, the stone temples still stand.